From grassland plains to the wild coast

 Community priorities and interests

 Community priorities and interests that relate to the South Eastern Coastal Plains local area are outlined below.
 These priorities and interests have been raised by community and partners through the RCS engagement process.
-They helped inform the development of, and support the implementation of, the outcomes outlined for each of the RCS themes.
+These are also reflected in the priority management directions under each theme and together they guide the implementation of the RCS within the different local areas.

 Communities in ICM